janvorisek/edubeam/README.md

 # edubeam

-Introducing `edubeam` - a comprehensive Finite Element Analysis (FEA) software designed specifically for students studying structural mechanics.
-With `edubeam`, students can easily model, simulate, and analyze various types of structures, including beams, trusses and frames.
-This user-friendly tool is equipped with powerful tools to help students quickly obtain accurate and reliable results. `edubeam` also features a range of visualization tools that aid in understanding the behavior of structures under different loading conditions.
-Whether you are a beginner or an advanced user, `edubeam` is an essential tool for anyone studying structural mechanics.
+Discover the power of Finite Element Analysis (FEA) with edubeam, a user-friendly tool designed for academic excellence.
+Easily model, simulate, and analyze beams and trusses directly in your browser.

 The application is automatically deployed on [https://run.edubeam.app](https://run.edubeam.app) from the `main` branch.